Perdue recalls 167,000 pounds of chicken nuggets after consumers find metal wire in some packages

 The company later “determined the material to be a very thin strand of metal wire that was inadvertently introduced into the manufacturing process,” Jeff Shaw, Perdue’s senior vice president of food safety and quality, said in a prepared statement.
 Shaw added that Perdue decided to recall all impacted packages “out of an abundance of caution.”

-As of Friday, there were no confirmed injuries or adverse reactions tied to eating these products, according to FSIS and Perdue.
+There are no confirmed injuries or adverse reactions tied to eating these products to date, according to FSIS and Perdue.
 Still, FSIS is concerned that the products may be in consumers’ freezers.

 The now-recalled tenders and nuggets can be identified by product codes listed on both Perdue and FSIS’s online notices.
-All three impacted products have a best buy date of March 23, 2025, and establishment number “P-33944” on the back of the package.
+All three impacted products have a best if used by date of March 23, 2025, and establishment number “P-33944” on the back of the package.
 They were sold at retailers nationwide.

 Consumers who have the recalled chicken are urged to throw it away or return the product to its place of purchase.
 Perdue is offering full refunds to impacted consumers who can call the company at 866-866-3703.